 Output ID: Enter a unique name to identify this New Relic definition.

-API key: Enter your New Relic Insert API key, as created on New Relic's Insights API keys page.
+API key: Enter your New Relic Insert API key, as created on New Relic's Insights > API keys page.
+(For details, see New Relic's Query API documentation.)

 Region: Select which New Relic region endpoint to use.